BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 The first comprehensive survey for Multimodal Large Language Models (MLLMs). :sparkles:

-Welcome to add WeChat ID (wmd_ustc) to join our MLLM communication group! :star2:
+Welcome to add WeChat ID (zyzhang-ustc) to join our MLLM communication group! :star2:

 ---